 State of WI – Dept. of Financial Institutions

 LLC approval time

-The approval time for a Wisconsin LLC is usually 5 business days.
+The approval time for a Wisconsin LLC is usually 5 business days (plus mail time) if you file by mail.
+If you file online, your LLC will be approved immediately.
 Please see How long does it take to get an LLC in Wisconsin to check for any delays.